JVZELLER/jvzeller/README.md

 ### Hello, nice to meet you...
-My name is José Victor Zelller Gonçalves and I'm a Software Developer at [Stone](https://www.stone.com.br).
+My name is José Victor Zelller Gonçalves and I'm a Software Engineer at [Stone](https://www.stone.com.br).
 I'm currently working with Elixir/Erlang projects.

 #### 🌱 I’m currently learning ...